 There are all kinds of misconceptions regarding how to finance the purchase of a foreclosure – needing cash is just one of them.
 The truth is, you can generally buy a foreclosure with cash or any type of traditional financing like a conventional, FHA or VA loan.
 There are certain exceptions: in the case of foreclosures that have been trashed with broken windows, missing kitchens, ripped out plumbing, no furnace etc. you may find it difficult to get financing.
 However, this is more of a function of the lender taking issue with these things than actually being able to purchase the home with a certain type of loan.
 Creative financing is often not going to work when purchasing a foreclosure – lease-with-option, lease-purchase, land contracts, articles for deed or other types of creative ways of financing a home are almost never going to fly with a foreclosure.
 Cash is often king when purchasing a foreclosure for several reasons: you can move quickly with the purchase and this can make your offer more attractive and you can also purchase the homes that are too torn up for a lender to extend financing.

 Purchasing a foreclosure can be an excellent way to develop instant equity in your home as well as an excellent investment for the future.
+Check out https://us-florida-property-management.com/aventura/ for a property management company that can help you get extra income using your rental property.
 The foreclosure process can be a bit tricky – that’s why it’s important to work with an agent experienced with REO properties.
 If you are going to be shopping for a foreclosure along with other types of homes, I would love to assist you.
 I have been helping buyers purchase foreclosures since I first started working in this business and have the knowledge and experience you need.